 - Share progress, tips and resources with fellow students

-Please note: The challenge starts on September 10th, so if you join before then, you won’t be able to report progress until the challenge starts.
+Please note: The challenge starts on the 10th, so even if you can join before then, you won’t be able to report progress until the challenge starts!

 How and why you should listen

 I’ve written a lot about improving listening ability in Chinese.
 Most importantly, you should check my series about listening strategies:

 - Background listening

 - Passive listening